 Additional Committees.
-A resolution approved by the affirmative vote of a majority of the board may establish any other committee that the board determines as proper for furtherance of the purpose(s) of OBW, and shall have the duration of existence and authority of the board to the extent provided in the resolution.
+A resolution approved by the affirmative vote of a majority of the Board may establish any other committee that the Board determines as proper for furtherance of the purpose(s) of OBW, and shall have the duration of existence and authority of the Board to the extent provided in the resolution.

 AMENDMENTS.
 Amendments to these bylaws must be approved by the affirmative vote of a majority of all directors and by the majority of all members.
-If an amendment is initiated by the directors, notice of the proposed amendment must by given at the meeting prior to the meeting of the members at which the amendment will be considered and must include the substance of the proposed amendment.
-If an amendment is proposed and approved by the members, those members may demand a special board meeting within 60 days for consideration of the proposed amendment, if a regular board meeting would not occur within 60 days.
+If an amendment is initiated by the Directors, notice of the proposed amendment must be given at the meeting prior to the meeting of the members at which the amendment will be considered for vote and must include the substance of the proposed amendment.
+If an amendment is proposed and approved by the members, those members may demand a special Board meeting within 60 days for consideration of the proposed amendment, if a regular Board meeting would not occur within 60 days.

 DISSOLUTION.
-The board shall adopt a resolution, subject to the Articles of Incorporation of OBW, proposing dissolution of OBW by the affirmative vote of a majority of all directors.
+The Board shall adopt a resolution, subject to the Articles of Incorporation of OBW, proposing dissolution of OBW by the affirmative vote of a majority of all directors.
 The resolution must include a plan of dissolution that states to whom the assets owned or held by OBW will be distributed after creditors are paid.
 The resolution and plan must be submitted for approval at a meeting of the members with notice of said resolution and plan given at the previous regular meeting of the members and in writing no later than fourteen days prior to the meeting.

+MISCELLANEOUS.
+Whenever the pronouns “she” or “her” are used herein they shall also be deemed to mean “he” or “his” or “it” or “its” whenever applicable.
+Words it the singular shall be read and construed as though in the plural and words it the plural shall be construed as though in the singular in all cases where they would so apply.

-The undersigned Secretary of Owatonna Business Women hereby certifies that these Restatement of Bylaws were approved by the affirmative vote of a majority of all directors on ______________, and by the majority of all members on December 18 th, 2018, after notice of the substance of the proposed amendment was given at the prior membership meeting held on December 18 th, 2018.
+The undersigned Secretary of Owatonna Business Women hereby certifies that these Restatement of Bylaws were approved by the affirmative vote of a majority of all directors on ______________, 2020 and by the majority of all members on March, ___ 2021 , after notice of the substance of the proposed amendment was given at the prior membership meeting held on February ____, 2021.